RunasTheAweken/RunasTheAweken/README.md

 Hi 👋 My name is Amirzhan
-I am a junior Unity developer and junior C# developer.
+I am a junior Unity developer and junior C#/Go developer.
 Passionate about the world of game development and software engineering, I am constantly striving to expand my skills and gain new experiences.

 **Skills:**
 - Unity game development using C#